Tai-Hsien/Mesh_Labeler/README.md

 2. Extract the ZIP file, and there will be a folder named **Mesh_Labeler_win_v1.0**

-3. In the folder, execute **Mesh_Labeler.exe** , the program might take around 5 seconds to launch.
+3. In the folder, execute **Mesh_Labeler.exe** .
+The program might take around 5 seconds to launch.
 After that, you will see the user interface, as shown below.

 ![Figure 1.
 The user interface of **Mesh Labeler**](./figure1.jpg)

 4. Use the top-right button to open a mesh file.
-Now the program supports VTP (with an attribute named **Label** , a cell scalar array), STL, and OBJ files.
+Currently, the program supports VTP (with an attribute named **Label** , a cell scalar array), STL, and OBJ files.
 There is an examples (Example_01.vtp) in the folder.
 Note: Since STL and OBJ files do not have the attribute **Label**.
     The program will initially generate the cell scalar array (i.e., **Label**)